Virefire/KSON/README.md

     println(json)
 }
 ```
-`@JsonName` is used to change the name of the field. `@Hidden` is used to hide the field. `@HideIfNull` is used to hide the field if the value is null (by default null values are serializing to JSON null).
+`@JsonName` is used to change the name of the field. `@Hidden` is used to hide the field. `@HideIfNull` is used to hide the field if the value is null (by default null values are serialized to JSON null).

 You can also get beautified JSON with indentation:
 ```kotlin